Gateway Management

 Figure 1: System Performance-

 This information helps you assess the device's workload and identify potential bottlenecks.
-You can configure Notifications to alert you when usage reaches critical levels.
+Refer to the Gateway Configuration Notifications guide for instructions on configuring alerts when usage reaches critical levels.

 -

 Useful for monitoring performance and detecting potential issues caused by memory saturation saturation, such as high traffic or logging.
-Notifications can be configured to alert you when usage reaches critical levels.
+Refer to the Gateway Configuration Notifications guide for instructions on configuring alerts when usage reaches critical levels.

 -